Activities Weaving discipleship into everyday life

 Read more >

-Family Activity Imagine you are participating in a brother/sister ceremony with Pratap.
+Family Activity Prep Time: 5 minutes Activity Time: 15 minutes Materials: yarn or ribbon, scissors Imagine you are participating in a brother and sister ceremony with Pratap.
 Find some colorful yarn or fancy ribbon.
 Cut a 12-inch piece for each person.
-Take turns tying a raaki cord around another family member’s wrist as a symbol of the love and care you have for each other.
-Discuss how Jesus is like…
+Take turns tying a raaki cord around another family member’s wrist as a symbol…

 Read more >

-Family Activity Imagine that you are participating in children’s games at the horse festival.
+Family Activity Prep Time: none (optional: 15 minutes) Activity Time: 20 minutes Materials: handkerchief or scarf (optional: blankets or sheets, hot tea, salt, butter, tea cups) Imagine that you are participating in children’s games at the horse festival.
 Play a Tibetan version of “Duck, Duck, Goose.”
-Sit in a circle and give the handkerchief/scarf to the player who walks around the circle.
-Instead of tapping each player on the head, drop the scarf behind the person you choose to…
+Sit in a circle and give the handkerchief or…

 Read more >

-Family Activity With your brothers, sisters, or friends, imagine that you are camels at the racetrack in Dubai.
+Family Activity Prep Time: 10 minutes Activity Time: 15 minutes Materials: backpacks for each person, basketballs or pillows for each backpack As a family or with friends, imagine that you are all camels at the racetrack in Dubai.
 Plan out the route where you will race.
-For your hump, put a basketball or pillow in a backpack.
-Strap on the backpack and go to your starting line.
-Get down on your hands and knees.
-Ready-set-go!…
+For your hump, put a basketball or a pillow…

 Read more >